-Some good examples would be taking family fun outdoors – so you can don’t have multiple rooms using electricity.
-Or, cooking as a couple or a family, rather than opting for takeaways or meals out.
+Some good examples would be taking family fun outdoors to don’t have multiple rooms using electricity.
+Or cooking as a couple or a family, rather than opting for takeaways or meals out.

 Could you switch to cheaper food brands, walk instead of using petrol or public transport, or invest in home fitness equipment so you can cancel expensive gym fees.
 Can the thermostat on your heating and your wash cycle temperature go down a notch?
 It all adds to cost savings.

 Shopping around for cheaper utility companies or insurance policies can also be a great way to save money.
 Then, of course, you can achieve energy savings – and cut bills – by turning lights off, not having electrical equipment on standby, running washing machines only when full, and not using dishwashers and tumble dryers.
 All little things that could add up to having more cash to spend.

 Make a list for your big shop, too, based on a clear meal plan, to stop supermarket bills running away with you.